Enrichment through School Trips and Activities

 When Year 5 and Year 6 spent the day at Portsmouth Harbour, they were touring the HMS Victory and taking part in an historical workshop.
 This trip was inspired by our Storms and Shipwrecks topic.
 On the day the children were invited on board the HMS Victory to explore the captains quarters and to learn about his life (and death) on board.
 The children then descended into the heart of the ship to learn about the everyday life of a gunner, cook, marine and doctor.
 During the workshop the experience was then taken a step further with the children dressing up as historical characters, including Tom Hardy the legendary captain of the Victory.
 They were then tasked with carrying out some of these people’s daily tasks including scrubbing the deck and drumming out the call to arms.
 It was lovely trip with the children learning much about life on board such a grand old ship and we all left with a greater appreciation of the life of a sailor.

-Today we travelled to Newhaven fort where we had the chance to explore the historic battlements, learn more about the home front and handle real objects from the Second World War.
+When we travelled to Newhaven fort we had the chance to explore the historic battlements, learn more about the home front and handle real objects from the Second World War.
 It was a great trip, we learnt lots and had loads of fun.
 Year 5 and 6 had a brilliant time exploring Newhaven Fort and learning more about their topic of World War 2.
 We even got to handle real artefacts, including a gas mask and a hand grenade!